 Many outstanding coaches – men and women who create strong relationships with a wide range of clients, provide perceptive feedback and guidance, enable powerful insights, and deliver transforming personal change – still find that the selection meeting, the so-called ‘chemistry check’, is unexpectedly challenging.
 What’s going on and could a more grounded and productive approach be possible?
-John Whittington examines this question in a search for answers.

 Is it something intangible that creates good chemistry?
 Something, like effective coaching itself, that goes beyond tools & techniques?

 In many conversations with other coaches and my own experience it seems clear that creating good chemistry is something to do with a particular way of thinking about a relationship – with yourself and the potential client in front of you.